 ++ Little more family : From 8 years old.
 Free admission Free entertainment by reservation.
 Discovery time: every first Wednesday of each month discovery of an event, a character, a place, objects relating to local, national or international history.

 Tuesday to Friday from 9 a.m. to 12 p.m. and from 2 p.m. to 5 p.m.

 The consultation and documentation room is open to the public:

-Tuesday, Wednesday and Friday from 14h to 17h.
+Tuesday, Wednesday and Friday from 2 p.m. to 5 p.m.

-Reception of groups or specific public on reservation.
+Groups or specific public welcome by reservation.